 As with almost everything in life, there are both pros and cons of credit cards.
 Nothing is quite perfect.
 The question is do the pros outweigh the con?
-I do not think that the answer will be the same for each person, as everyone has a different financial situation, different characteristics, different strengths and weaknesses.
+I do not think that the answer will be the same for each person, as everyone has a different financial situation, different characteristics, different strengths, and weaknesses.
 Therefore, anyone who is considering applying must understand the pros and cons of credit cards so they can answer that question for themselves.

 This article is a pretty comprehensive list that you can use to make credit card decisions.
 You may be in limbo about whether or not you should apply for one, and that is completely understandable.
 Some people do really well with credit cards while others are drowning in credit card debt.
-What is the difference in these people?
+What is the difference between these people?
 It is usually that one group handles them responsibly and the other does not.

 Many times, the way a person treats a credit card is based on the knowledge of credit cards or the lack thereof.
 Knowledge is power, in my opinion, so understanding credit cards gives me more power over them than they have over me.
 Below is a list of the pros and cons of credit cards to empower you as well.